foghorn/qbtpsautoextract/README.md

 * You have WinRAR installed on your system (you can specify an alternate installation location if needed)
 * You are using qBittorrent client
 * You are using a Windows system that has PowerShell installed
+* You are passing the script a file location that does not include any spaces

 ## Getting Started
 1. Download the script locally on the system